-Our undergraduate major in Recreation Management and Policy is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
+Our undergraduate option in Program and Event Management in the Department of Recreation Management and Policy is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn accredited by the Council on Higher Education Accreditation (CHEA).

 COAPRT standard 2.05.05 requires reporting of aggregated results of learning outcomes assessment.
-Results for the most recent academic year (AY 2014/2015) follow:
+The following data demonstrate how UNH's program meets various learning outcomes consistent with COAPRT Standards for its Program and Event Management core curriculum.
+Results for the most recent academic year (AY 2019-2020) are as follow:

-- The average student rating of the quality of instruction in our undergraduate classes was 4.61 on a 5-point scale.
+- Quality of Instruction: The average student rating of the quality of instruction in our undergraduate classes during AY 2019-2020 was 4.70 on a 5-point scale.

 CHEA requires accredited institutions to inform the public about “degree and accreditation mills.”
 Cautions concerning these are summarized in a video that can be viewed here.
 According to CHEA,

 Degree mills and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 “Accreditation” from an accreditation mill can mislead students and the public about the quality of an institution or program.
 In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential.